HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Mathematical Background - Hamiltonian Spectral Graph

+Since standard Bloch theory is inapplicable under OBC due to the NHSE, \newterm{non-Bloch band theory} is employed.
+This theory introduces the concept of the \newterm{generalized Brillouin zone} (GBZ).

+Under OBC, $z$ is allowed to leave the unit circle, meaning $k$ can be complex.
+The imaginary part of $k$, $\kappa := \mrm{Im}(k) = -\log|z|$, is the inverse decay length (or inverse skin depth), quantifying the localization of skin modes.

+Non-Bloch band theory establishes that the OBC spectrum in the thermodynamic limit is determined by those $E\in\mathbb{C}$ for which the $z$ roots of $P(z,E)=0$ satisfy a specific \emph{equal-modulus} condition.
+Given the characteristic polynomial $P(z,E)$ with degrees $p_P$ and $q_P$ as defined in \eqref{eq:charpoly_combined}, the condition for $E$ to be in the OBC spectrum is:

-Here, $p$ is lowest degree of $z$ in the characteristic polynomial $P(z,E)$ (i.e. $a_{-p}(E)$ is the coefficient of the lowest power $z^{-p}$).
-In other words, the spectral graph $\mcl{G}$ is the locus of $E$ values that satisfy this condition.
+The corresponding loci of $z$'s is the \emph{generalized Brillouin zone} (GBZ).
+The spectral graph $\mcl{G}$ is precisely the set of $E$ values that satisfy this condition; equivalently, it is the image of the GBZ under the map $(z\mapsto E:\;P(z,E)=0)$.